Jesse Jackson: 1988 presidential campaign

-With the exception of a resolution to implement sanctions against South Africa for its apartheid policies, none of these positions made it into the party's platform in either 1984 or 1988.

 Stance on abortion

 Although Jackson was one of the most liberal members of the Democratic Party, his position on abortion was originally more in line with pro-life views.
 Less than a month after the 1973 Supreme Court decision Roe v.
 Wade legalized abortion, Jackson began a PUSH campaign against the decision, calling abortion murder and declaring that Jesus and Moses might not have been born if abortion had been available in ancient times.
 Jackson's strong rhetoric on abortion temporarily alienated one of his major supporters, T. R. M. Howard, a Black physician who performed the procedure.

 In 1975, Jackson endorsed a plan for a constitutional amendment banning abortion.
 He also endorsed the Hyde Amendment, which bars the funding of abortions through the federal Medicaid program.
 In a 1977 National Right to Life Committee News report, Jackson argued that the basis for Roe v.
-Wade – the right to privacy – had also been used to justify slavery and the treatment of slaves on the plantations.
+Wade—the right to privacy—had also been used to justify slavery and the treatment of slaves on the plantations.
 Jackson decried what he believed was the casual taking of life and the decline in society's values.
 Jackson later changed his views, saying that women have the right to an abortion and that the government should not interfere.

+After the leak of the draft decision to overturn Roe v.
+Wade, Jackson compared the draft to Dred Scott v.
+Sandford, as both were "preceded by a disingenuous campaign to urge citizens to respect the decisions of the court as grounded in law, not politics".
+He predicted overturning Roe v.
+Wade would "spark fierce political battles over basic rights in the states, the Congress, the courts and on the streets".
+In June 2022, the Supreme Court overruled Roe in Dobbs v.
+Jackson.

 Later political activities

 1990s

-Jackson ran for office as "shadow senator" for the District of Columbia when the position was created in 1991 serving as such through 1997, when he did not run for reelection.
+Following the arrest of Mayor of the District of Columbia Marion Barry, Jackson was under pressure to enter the mayoral race to replace Barry.
+While Jackson said he was not running for the position, he also said that he thought "that public servants should never say never, and they should never say forever."
+Jackson talked about running with his 1988 presidential campaign chairman Joel Ferguson, and Ferguson formally announced Jackson's decision not to enter the race the next day.
+Jackson instead ran for office as "shadow senator" for the District of Columbia when the position was created in 1991, serving until 1997, when he did not run for reelection.
 This unpaid position was primarily a post to lobby for statehood for the District of Columbia.

-In the mid-1990s Jackson was approached about being the United States Ambassador to South Africa but declined the opportunity in favor of helping his son Jesse Jackson Jr. run for the United States House of Representatives.
+In 1990, Jackson attended a dinner honoring the 20th anniversary of The Joint Center for Political and Economic Studies, where Bush spoke of the day an African-American would one day be president and teased Jackson by invoking him when mentioning his visit with children in ghettos: "Jesse.
+I'm talking about little kids.
+I'm not talking about 49-year-old guys.
+Let's not rush it."